datashaman/larabuild/README.md

         }
     }

 This will return a JSON response including the project `id`.

+#### Build a project

 We will now generate our first build.
 As an admin user, you can build projects in any team:

     {
         "query": "